ShonBurgundy/anagrams_antigrams/README.md

 ## Setup/Installation Requirements

-1. In the terminal, type 'git clone https://github.com/ShonBurgundy/currency-exchange'.
+1. In the terminal, type 'git clone https://github.com/ShonBurgundy/anagrams_antigrams'.
-1. Enter the directory, with 'cd currency'
+1. Enter the directory, with 'cd anagrams_antigrams'
 1. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
-1.
+1. Run bundle in terminal to download gems

 ## Known Bugs